joraleoca/neural-network/README.md

 from src.core import Tensor
-from src.config import FeedForwardConfig, TrainingConfig from src.loss import CategoricalCrossentropy from src.activation import LeakyRelu, Softmax
+from src.config import FeedForwardConfig, TrainingConfig from src.loss import CategoricalCrossentropy from src.structure import Dense, LeakyRelu, Softmax

 # Set the default device for all tensor operations, including those created internally by the neural network
 Config.set_default_device("cuda")